Governance & Financials

 - International Advocates Code of Ethics

 If you have any questions about these policies, please reach out to us at firstname.lastname@example.org.
-Our Executive Director and Director of Finance and Administration will receive those emails.
+Our Executive Director, Director of Finance and Administration, Board Chair, and Board Governance Committee Chair will receive those emails.

 Our Own Accountability